HomeDev GuideRecipesAPI Reference

 Validation

-Validation is performed automatically when you use the XFormHandler on the server side.
+Xforms performs validation when you use the XFormHandler on the server side.
 To enable client validation, add the HTML-helper EnableClientValidation in your view.

 Render

 To render an XForm property on a page, use the Property and RenderPropertyXForm HTML helper methods in the view.
-The Property method uses the default behavior, while the RenderPropertyXForm takes the name of the property, and an XFormParameters class as parameters.
+The Property method uses the default behavior, while the RenderPropertyXForm takes the name of the property and an XFormParameters class as parameters.
 Optionally use the XFormParameters parameter to override the default settings.

 <%@ Control Language="C#" Inherits="System.Web.Mvc.ViewUserControl" %>